contentstack/bulk-publish-entries-assets/README.md

 *NOTE:* **Publishing process will fail if Required/Mandatory fields are empty**

-**This Script uses Bulk Publish api to publish the contents, However if the bulk Operation is not enabled for your organization, set the bulkPublish/Unpublish flag in config to false.We recommend using Bulk publish to avoid slow/less failed publishing due to single publish api**
+**This Script uses Bulk Publish api to publish the contents, However if the bulk Operation is not enabled for your organization, set the bulkPublish/Unpublish flag in config to false.We recommend using Bulk publish to avoid slow/less failed publishing due to single entry/asset publish api.**

 ### Usage